prakol16/CS166-final-project-bloomier-filters/part2.md

 So far, we've been visualizing our hash functions and elements as a bipartite graph, with
 $$n$$ books on the left and $$m$$ hashes on the right.
-This is fine, but to bring us more in line with the terminology of <a href="https://arxiv.org/pdf/1907.04749.pdf">this paper</a>
-by Dietzfelbinger et al., we will transition to the terminology of "hypergraphs."
+This is fine, but to bring us more in line with the terminology of [this paper](https://arxiv.org/pdf/1907.04749.pdf) by Dietzfelbinger et al., we will transition to the terminology of "hypergraphs."
 A hypergraph is simply a generalization of a graph where edges can connect more than two vertices.
 In other words, rather than thinking of edges as lines between vertices, think of them as blobs that can include